The Government has announced a series of measures aimed to protect the jobs of those who are unable to work due to the coronavirus.

 A Coronavirus Job Retention Scheme will pay a contribution to the wages of employees unable to work due to the COVID-19 pandemic.

-For a period of three months from 1 March 2020, all employers can obtain grants from HMRC to cover up to 80% of the wages, for retained workers who have been “Furloughed” up to a cap of £2,500 salary per month per Employee.
+For a period of four (extended from three) months from 1 March 2020, all employers can obtain grants from HMRC to cover up to 80% of the wages, for retained workers who have been “Furloughed” up to a cap of £2,500 salary per month per Employee.

-The scheme can be backdated to 1 March 2020 and Chancellor Rishi Sunak could extend this beyond the initial three months if required to do so.
+The scheme can be backdated to 1 March 2020 and Chancellor Rishi Sunak will extend the scheme if required to do so.

 What do we know?